ptvan/ptvan.github.io/_posts/2020-10-14-experimental-design.md

 ### Why experiments

 Purely observational studies can be informative, but are subject to biases in observation.
-Controlling some parts of your experiment enables you to identify and test [causal relationships](https://en.wikipedia.org/wiki/Bradford_Hill_criteria).
+Controlling some parts of your experiment enables you to identify and test causal relationships.

+### Causality and confounding

+Causality is a tricky philosophical concept.
+Thankfully in the smaller scope of experimental design, tools like [Bradford's Criteria]((https://en.wikipedia.org/wiki/Bradford_Hill_criteria)) help setting up concrete goals.

+A _confounder_ is a factor that causes spurious associations in the data by affecting both the dependent and independent variable.
+An example would be if the experiment looks to compare healthy and sick subjects, but all healthy subjects come from one location and all sick subjects came from another location.
+In this scenario, location is completely confounded with health status.

+There are a number of ways to address confounders.
+Case-control studies aim to have equal confounders in cases and controls.
+If confounders are identified after the study has stareted, they can be added as covariates in subsequent analyses.

 ### Choosing your variables